 Surgery Was Key Treatment

 Odell, 74, is now a mesothelioma survivor, back on his tractor (against doctor’s orders) and regularly perusing the farm just four months after a complex, 12-hour surgery that removed all visible signs of the cancer, along with repairing some unexpected cardiac complications.

 “I come from a health care background.
 I’m in the industry, but I never heard a doctor talk like that before, really straightforward, and right to the point,” Sydney said.
 “My grandfather liked that.
 He says what’s on his mind, too.
 It really convinced him what he had to do.”
 Their last name is being withheld over privacy concerns.

 Odell initially declined a trip to Boston to consult with Lebenthal about potential surgical options.
-Although Sydney had made the preliminary arrangements with the help of Missy Edmunds at the Mesothelioma Center, the plan was falling apart when Odell refused repeatedly to take a phone call from Lebenthal’s staff.
+Although Sydney had made the preliminary arrangements with the help of Missy Miller at the Mesothelioma Center, the plan was falling apart when Odell refused repeatedly to take a phone call from Lebenthal’s staff.